 When you hire out the creation of your websites, website creators are famous for creating the site on a platform that only they are qualified to work on.
 They’ll create a beautiful site using Adobe Dreamweaver, for example, but from then on all changes will have to be made by them.
 You become joined at the hip forever.
 Therefore, it is crucial that YOU pick the platform YOU want, and then find someone to build sites on that platform if you want to farm out the work.

 I used to recommend GoDaddy, and most of my sites were created with their Website Builder.
 GoDaddy is still a good choice, but they appear to be building on an older technology, making the websites less customizable than HostGator’s drag and drop approach.
-Also, with HostGator, with a single click you can add a blog page to your static website, which is a really nice option.
-Forget even trying in GoDaddy’s Website Builder to add a blog page.
 I also love the huge number of website themes offered by HostGator.

 When you are done creating your website, you are going to need to add some content.
 Next, How to Create Epic Content for Your Blog.

 How to Create a Website in 15 Minutes!